DataDog/chaos-controller/docs/network_disruption_hosts.md

 ### Case 3: Hostname specified

-Instead of a CIDR, Hostnames can be provided for the `hosts` field.
+Instead of a CIDR block, hostnames can be provided for the `hosts` field.
 If the chaos-controller fails to resolve the `hosts` field to an IP address or a CIDR block, it tries to resolve the potential hostname on each resolver listed in  `/etc/resolv.conf` in order.

 <p align="center"><kbd>
     <img src="../docs/img/network_hosts_egress_hostname.png" height=250 width=600 />